Unsung Hero - Produced by Mr Chambers.

 Social and emotional aspects of learning (SEAL) is a comprehensive, whole-school approach to promoting the social and emotional skills that underpin effective learning, positive behaviour, regular attendance, staff effectiveness and the emotional health and well-being of all who learn and work in schools.

 Furthermore, we will be having an extra focus on one of our 5R's.
-Our focused 5R throughout this topic is RESPECT.
-Within this, children will discuss what this looks like in and outside of school, through focused sessions being tactful, understanding people's differences, showing compassion and many more.
+Our focused 5R throughout this topic is RELATIONSHIPS.
+Within this, children will discuss what this looks like in and outside of school, through focused sessions on being approachable and giving and accepting constructive feedback.

 If you would like anymore information regarding SEAL, please see the following link https://www.theschoolrun.com/what-primary-seal